-Video from Washingtonian's Food Insecurity in the DMV Virtual Event | Washingtonian (DC)
+Giving Tuesday: Chef Jose Andres and the CEO of the Capital Area Food Talk about Food Insecurity in Our Nation's Capital; Receive $50,000 from AWS | Washingtonian (DC)

 Missed the event?
 Check out some highlights here!

-What do your respective organizations need in terms of volunteers or support?

-How do you see data or technology helping your organizations fight food insecurity?

-Click here to watch the entire panel.
 Thank you to AWS for supporting the event!